nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The permanent storage component:

 * can save both Dengue Hotspot Tracker data and user preference data in csv format, and read them back into corresponding objects.
-* inherits from both `DengueHotspotStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from both `DengueHotspotStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).

 The `temporary` component temporarily saves `DengueHotspotTracker` data while the app is running to support `undo` and `redo` commands.
-To prevent taking up too much memory, only up to 10 states of the `DengueHotspotTracker`.
+To prevent taking up too much memory, only up to 10 states of the `DengueHotspotTracker` are stored.
 This component supports:

 * undoing and redoing up to a maximum of 10 steps.
 * multiple undo and redo operations at once.